jacksund/simmate/README.md

 ## Installation

-**Don't panic** if your new to coding coding and Python.
+**Don't panic** if your new to coding and Python.
 When you're ready to start learning, you can advance to our [15min Start-Up Tutorial]() where we teach you everything from the beginning.

 If you're confortable with Python, you can install Simmate with...
 ```